Doctor0Evil/Javaspectre/README.md

 ## License and Contributions

-Specify your chosen license in `LICENSE` (e.g., Apache-2.0 or MIT).
+Specify your chosen license in `LICENSE` (for example, Apache-2.0 or MIT).

 Contributions are welcome as long as they respect Javaspectre’s principles of: